Feniton, New Farm: Heritage listing

 Feniton was listed on the Queensland Heritage Register on 27 July 2018 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Feniton (1906–7), a surviving example of nationally acclaimed architect Robert Smith (Robin) Dods' "first quality" suburban timber houses from the middle period of Hall & Dods' practice 1901–09, is important in demonstrating Dods' contribution to the evolution of Queensland's architecture.

 As a substantial, architect-designed house, which was constructed for John Elworthy Trude, a director and local manager for Australian tea merchants Atcherley and Dawson, and set in a large garden, Feniton is important in demonstrating the lifestyle of Brisbane's prosperous elite in the inner suburbs of Brisbane during the early 20th century.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 Feniton, a substantial residence designed by influential architect Robin Dods, is a fine, largely intact example of Dods' high quality residential work, which is characterised by a pervading sense of tradition, solidity, and an honest use of materials.
 It is important in demonstrating the principal characteristics of that work, retaining its steep, hipped, dominant roof; pedimented gables; generous verandahs and carefully orientated piazza with a northeast aspect; oversized timber elements and openings; mitred weatherboards; pleasing proportions and restrained decoration; and finely detailed, clear finished joinery, including built-in timber furniture.
 Its siting, detailing and unconventional but rational planning optimise views, cross ventilation and solar orientation.

 The place is important because of its aesthetic significance.

-Sited well back from Bowen Terrace, with views to and from provided across a large and attractive garden setting, Feniton is important for its Federation aesthetic, successfully combining Arts and Crafts and Classical elements in a pleasingly proportioned asymmetrical highset house with dominant roof, wide verandahs, piazza with a northeast aspect, and visually firm connection to the ground.
-Largely intact, it demonstrates, internally and externally, fine architectural quality and skilful arrangement of generous and refined formal and informal spaces that evoke a sense of an earlier, gracious lifestyle.
+Feniton is considered significant for its Federation aesthetic, combining Arts and Crafts; and Classical elements.
+The villa is considered to be a well preserved example of an upper-class building of the time.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 Feniton, occupied by Edward Granville "Red Ted" Theodore (1884–1950) as his family home from 1916 to 1927, has a special association with the life and work of Theodore as his place of residence and work when he was Premier of Queensland (1919–25).
 Theodore renamed Feniton "Almaden", after the site of a strike victory during his union career.
 As Premier, Theodore implemented important social, industrial and constitutional reforms in Queensland, including state intervention in the economy and completing Labor's campaign to abolish Queensland's Legislative Council, and is a person of importance in Queensland's history.